eslynunez/labelmaker/README.md

 ### Getting Artist Info data
 This part is not so straight forward but still pretty easy.
 Google Forms allows you to export form data as a CSV but not as a JSON file.
-Luckily, there are tons or resources online that can do this for us.
+Luckily, there are tons of resources online that can do this for us.
 I'm well aware that I could have used or built a utility to ingest CSV and convert into a JSON file but it's too easy to use an existing online CSV to JSON utility.
 Ingesting CSV data is a very obvious enhancement in the future.